henne90gen/Neon/README.md

 -   declaring new variables: `int i = 0;`
 -   writing variables: `i = 5;`
 -   reading variables: `i = i + 5;`
+-   variable scoping
+    -   variables that are defined inside of a scope are not accessible from outside that scope
+    -   variables that are overriden in a scope are available again after that scope

 ### Functions